keefmarshall/BLImageDataLoader/README.md

 - This is a lot of data, you might need to boost your elasticsearch heap (I did!) - if you get a timeout error, this is likely to be the problem.
 - strangely I've ended up with 1017305 entries in Elasticsearch.. must have missed some.
+- My Elasticsearch data directory for this content is about 430Mb in size